Introduction

 When you start a new food business or take over an existing business in Somerset, you must legally register your food business with us.
 You should do this at least 28 days before opening.

 If there are any changes to your food business, such as change of ownership or activity you will need to re-register the business.
-If your business is closing however, you must update your business details with us by using the general enquiries online form.
+If your business is closing however, you must update your business details with us by using our general enquiries online form.

 Once registered, your business may be inspected by the local authority and given a food hygiene rating under the Food Hygiene Rating Scheme.